tinacms/tina.io/content/guides/tina-cloud/starter/overview.md

 ---
 title: Overview
-last_edited: '2021-05-10T10:00:00.000Z'
+last_edited: '2021-06-02T14:48:36.185Z'
 ---

-The Tina Cloud Starter is a simple, Tina Cloud-enabled Next.js app.
-What this means is not only can you edit your content on a live page, but since it's powered by Tina's GraphQL API it also generates TinaCMS forms for you automatically ✨.
+The Tina Cloud Starter is a simple Tina Cloud-enabled Next.js application.
+Not only can you visually edit your content in real-time, but since this starter is powered by Tina's GraphQL API, TinaCMS forms are automatically generated for you, all you need to do is to define your content schema ✨.

-In this guide we'll be doing a few things, at the end of this process you'll be able to edit content on a hosted version of your site, you can share and add collaborators to edit as well via Tina.io's user management capabilities.
+By the end of this guide, your whole team will be able to edit on a deployed version of your site — we recommend using Vercel.

+Invited users don't need a GitHub account, users management is entirely handled through Tina Cloud.